GlycerolVeinz/DBS/musicStoreSemestral/README.md

     ('221321321', 'system10', '20Hz-20kHz', 'passive', '4Ohm')
     ]::PASystemProductType[]);

-INSERT INTO Pickup(modelNumber, name) VALUES
+INSERT INTO Pickup(pickupid, name) VALUES
-                                          ('23', 'single coil'),
+                                       (1, 'single coil'),
-                                          ('32', 'humbucker'),
+                                       (2, 'humbucker'),
-                                          ('41', 'piezo'),
+                                       (3, 'piezo'),
-                                          ('75', 'lipstick'),
+                                       (4, 'lipstick'),
-                                          ('61', 'active'),
+                                       (5, 'active'),
-                                          ('67', 'passive'),
+                                       (6, 'passive'),
-                                          ('38', 'single coil'),
+                                       (7, 'single coil'),
-                                          ('90', 'humbucker'),
+                                       (8, 'humbucker'),
-                                          ('100', 'piezo'),
+                                       (9, 'piezo'),
-                                          ('1001', 'lipstick');
+                                       (10, 'lipstick');

 SELECT insertInstrumentPickups(ARRAY[
-    (10, 5),
+    (1, 5),
-    (12, 6),
+    (2, 6),
-    (13, 7),
+    (3, 7),
-    (14, 8),
+    (4, 8),
-    (15, 9),
+    (5, 9),
-    (16, 10),
+    (6, 10),
-    (17, 1),
+    (7, 1),
-    (18, 2),
+    (8, 2),
-    (11, 3),
+    (9, 3),
-    (19, 4)
+    (10, 4)
     ]::intPair[]);

-INSERT INTO buys(ISBN, modelNumber, userNickname, userMail)
+INSERT INTO buys(productID, customerid)
-    VALUES  ('223456789', 'system1', 'customer1', 'cus1@seznam.cz'),
-            ('287654321', 'system2', 'customer2', 'cus2@seznam.cz'),
-            ('223123123', 'system3', 'customer3', 'cus3@seznam.cz'),
-            ('221321321', 'system4', 'customer4', 'cus4@seznam,cz'),
-            ('256121212', 'system5', 'customer5', 'cus5@seznam,cz'),
-            ('254654654', 'system6', 'customer6', 'cus6@seznam,cz'),
-            ('123456789', 'instrument1', 'customer7', 'cus7@seznam,cz'),
-            ('187654321', 'instrument2', 'customer8', 'cus8@seznam,cz'),
-            ('123123123', 'instrument3', 'customer9', 'cus9@seznam,cz'),
-            ('121321321', 'instrument4', 'customer10', 'cus10@seznam,cz');
+VALUES  (11, 1),
+        (12, 2),
+        (13, 3),
+        (14, 4),
+        (15, 5),
+        (16, 6),
+        (1, 7),
+        (2, 8),
+        (3, 9),
+        (4, 10);

-    -- put some products into one of the stores (location) -> the product is still in store UPDATE Product SET location = 'Prague/Muzeum' WHERE modelNumber = 'instrument1';
+-- put some products into one of the stores (location) -> the product is still in store UPDATE Product SET location = 'Prague/Muzeum' WHERE productID = 1;
-UPDATE Product SET location = 'Prague/Andel' WHERE modelNumber = 'instrument2';
+UPDATE Product SET location = 'Prague/Andel' WHERE productID = 2;
-UPDATE Product SET location = 'Brno/Namesti Svobody' WHERE modelNumber = 'instrument3';
+UPDATE Product SET location = 'Brno/Namesti Svobody' WHERE productID = 3;
-UPDATE Product SET location = 'Praha/Namesti Republiky' WHERE modelNumber = 'instrument4';
+UPDATE Product SET location = 'Praha/Namesti Republiky' WHERE productID = 4;
-UPDATE Product SET location = 'Ostrava/Namesti Svobody' WHERE modelNumber = 'instrument5';
+UPDATE Product SET location = 'Ostrava/Namesti Svobody' WHERE productID = 5;
-UPDATE Product SET location = 'Online' WHERE modelNumber = 'instrument6';
+UPDATE Product SET location = 'Online' WHERE productID = 6;
-UPDATE Product SET location = 'Berlin/Alexanderplatz' WHERE modelNumber = 'system1';
+UPDATE Product SET location = 'Berlin/Alexanderplatz' WHERE productID = 11;
-UPDATE Product SET location = 'Berlin/Kurfurstendamm' WHERE modelNumber = 'system2';
+UPDATE Product SET location = 'Berlin/Kurfurstendamm' WHERE productID = 12;
-UPDATE Product SET location = 'Vienna/Stephansplatz' WHERE modelNumber = 'system3';
+UPDATE Product SET location = 'Vienna/Stephansplatz' WHERE productID = 13;
-UPDATE Product SET location = 'Vienna/Praterstern' WHERE modelNumber = 'system4';
+UPDATE Product SET location = 'Vienna/Praterstern' WHERE productID = 14;

 -- SQL queries =========================================================================================================
--- forgot to add link between accessory and instrument ALTER TABLE accessory ADD COLUMN comesWith VARCHAR(50);
-ALTER TABLE accessory
-    ADD FOREIGN KEY (comesWith) REFERENCES instrumentproduct(modelNumber)
-        ON DELETE SET NULL
-        ON UPDATE CASCADE;

 -- This query uses a LEFT OUTER JOIN to ensure that all instruments are listed, -- even those without any associated pickups.
-SELECT ip.instrumentId, ip.modelNumber, p.name AS pickup_name
+SELECT ip.productid, ip.productID, p.name AS pickup_name
 FROM InstrumentProduct ip
-LEFT OUTER JOIN InstrumentPickup ipu ON ip.instrumentId = ipu.instrumentId
+         LEFT OUTER JOIN InstrumentPickup ipu ON ip.productid = ipu.instrumentId
-LEFT OUTER JOIN Pickup p ON ipu.pickupModelNumber = p.modelNumber;
+         LEFT OUTER JOIN Pickup p ON ipu.pickupid = p.pickupid;

 -- This query uses INNER JOIN to combine rows from
 -- InstrumentProduct, Product, and Store tables
--- where there are matches in the ISBN and location columns, respectively.
+-- where there are matches in the productID and location columns, respectively.
-SELECT ip.modelNumber, ip.type, s.location
+SELECT ip.productID, ip.type, s.location
 FROM InstrumentProduct ip
-         INNER JOIN Product p ON ip.ISBN = p.ISBN
+         INNER JOIN Product p ON ip.productID = p.productID
          INNER JOIN Store s ON p.location = s.location;

 -- This query searches for accessories
 -- where the type starts with 'Bass' and the ISBN starts with '97'.
 SELECT *
 FROM Accessory
-WHERE type = 'Bass%' AND ISBN LIKE '97%';
+WHERE type LIKE 'Bass%' AND ISBN LIKE '97%';

 -- This query groups instruments by type and counts them, -- only showing those types where there are more than 5 instruments.
 SELECT type, COUNT(*) AS num_instruments
-FROM Accessory
+FROM InstrumentProduct
-GROUP BY Accessory.type
+GROUP BY InstrumentProduct.type
 HAVING COUNT(*) > 5;

--- This UNION operation combines and removes duplicates, -- listing all unique ISBNs across both tables.
+-- This UNION operation combines and removes duplicates, -- listing all unique productIDs across both tables.
-SELECT ISBN FROM InstrumentProduct
+SELECT productID FROM InstrumentProduct
 UNION
-SELECT ISBN FROM PASystemProduct;
+SELECT productID FROM PASystemProduct;

--- This query uses a nested SELECT to find instruments -- that have an ISBN that is also listed in the Accessory table.
+-- This query uses a nested SELECT to find products
+-- that have a isbn that is also listed in the Accessory table.
--- (could be good to eliminate duplicate ISBNs)
+-- (could be good to eliminate duplicate isbn)
 SELECT *
-FROM InstrumentProduct
+FROM product
-WHERE ISBN IN (SELECT ISBN FROM Accessory);
+WHERE product.isbn IN (SELECT accessory.isbn FROM Accessory);

 -- Trigger
 CREATE OR REPLACE FUNCTION check_accessory_type_conflict()